 How to get Netflix for free

 If even the basic Netflix price is too steep for you, there are a few ways to get access for free.
-In the United States, you can get a month for free as part of the Netflix free trial service.
-However, these trials aren’t offered in every country, so this may not be an option for many international users.
+In the United States, new customers used to get a month for free as part of the Netflix free trial service.
+However, the service recently ended that feature for US customers, although it may still be available in a few countries.

 Thankfully, a free Netflix trial isn’t the only way to gain access to the platform without paying.
 One is by taking advantage of Netflix’s account sharing program to use the same account as a friend or family member.